realthunder/asm3-wiki/Core-Changes.md

 (also `SoFCSelection`, for selection rendering of non-`Part` derived object) are modified to support context-aware selection [rendering](Link#user-content-rendering).

-## `TaskElementColor`

-A new task class to allow user specifying element colors.
-It uses the new API `ViewProvider::get/setElementColors()`.
-It is currently used by `ViewProviderLink` to override element color, and also `PartGui::ViewProviderPartExt`, which replaces the original `TaskFaceColors`.

 # `Part`

 <a name="getshape"></a>The `Part` module does the actual geometry modeling.